Your Voice, Our Fight: We Tell Your Story Because It Matters

 In personal injury cases, two things must be proved: negligence and liability.
 If both of these can be shown, it is likely that you have a personal injury case that is worth pursuing.
 Your attorney will assess your injuries and damages and then estimate what your case is worth.
 This amount will take into consideration all of your medical expenses and lost property.
 Your attorney will then attempt to negotiate a settlement outside of court.
 If the other party is not willing to pay what you and your attorney feel your case is worth, the case will go to trial.

-It should be noted that both Georgia, Alabama and South Carolina are “at-fault” states and use comparative negligence to determine who will pay which costs after a motor vehicle accident.
+It should be noted that Georgia, Alabama and South Carolina are all “at-fault” states and use comparative negligence to determine who will pay which costs after a motor vehicle accident.
 Rules vary by state.
 For example, after a car crash in South Carolina, you must file an FM -10 form that details your liability insurance with the South Carolina Department of Transportation.
 Additionally, because the police report cannot be used as evidence in a case, having your own investigation of the crash can be beneficial.
 To better understand your rights and options, speak with a qualified personal injury attorney in the state where the accident occurred as soon as possible after any injury or accident.

 How do I know I’m getting the most up-to-date TBI treatment?